 Method 2: Sear Chicken and Boil in Stock

-This method will provide a more flavorful dish, and is better for cooking chicken in their individual parts.
+This method will provide a more flavorful dish and is better for cooking chicken in its individual parts.

 Using your chosen chicken bouillon or stock, add this to the pan dissolved in enough boiling water to submerge the chicken.
 Leave enough space to add stuff at a later stage.

 3. Bring the Chicken and Stock Mix to a Boil

 Bring the pot to a boil and let it simmer on a medium heat.
 If necessary, add some more water if the water levels seem to drop low.
 As you please, you can add some seasonings to improve the taste, such as rosemary or thyme, as well as salt and pepper.